Alphabetical List of Posts

 • Stella Windsor Wright

-• Susan Amelia Barnet
+• Susan Amelia Barnett

 • Sylvia Guarino

-26 Dec 1945- First woman deputy mayor in Newark, appointed by Mayor James in 1986.
+26 Dec 1945- Sylvia Guarino was the first woman deputy mayor in Newark, appointed by Mayor James in 1986.
 The full time position paid $28300 and the purpose was to “serve as a conduit between the government and its citizens” and “assist the day-to-day operation”.
-She envisioned improving quality of life, working with the community and working with various ethnic…
+She envisioned improving quality of life, working with the community and…

-• Thelma Gillis
+• Thelma Williams Gillis

 • Theodora Sautermeister Prieth